blockworks-foundation/mango-explorer/Quickstart.md

     Errors:
         Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'BTC', mint '9n4nbM75f5Ui33ZbPYXn59EwSgE8CGsHtAeTH5YFeJ9E'.
         Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'ETH', mint '2FPyTwcZLUg1MDrwsyoP4D6s1tM7hAkHYRjkNb5w6Pxk'.
+        Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'SOL', mint 'So11111111111111111111111111111111111111112'.
+        Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'SRM', mint 'SRMuApVNdxXokk5GT7XD5cUUgXMBCoAz2LHeuAoKWRt'.
-        Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'USDT', mint 'Es9vMFrzaCERmJfrF4H2FYD4KCoNkY11McCe8BenwNYB'.
+        Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no account for token 'USDC', mint 'EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v'.

     Warnings:
+        No Serum open orders account for market 'BTC/USDC' [A8YFbxQYFVqKZaoYJLLUVcQiWP7G2MeEgW5wsAQgMvFw]'.
+        No Serum open orders account for market 'ETH/USDC' [4tSvZvnbyzHXLMTiFonMyxZoHmFqau1XArcRCVHLZ5gX]'.
-        No Serum open orders account for market 'BTC/USDT' [C1EuT9VokAKLiW7i2ASnZUvxDoKuKkCpDDeNxAptuNe4]'.
+        No Serum open orders account for market 'SOL/USDC' [9wFFyRfZBsuAha4YcuxcXLKwMxJR43S7fPfQLusDBzvT]'.
-        No Serum open orders account for market 'ETH/USDT' [7dLVkUfBVfCGkFhSXDCq1ukM9usathSgS716t643iFGF]'.
+        No Serum open orders account for market 'SRM/USDC' [ByRys5tuUWDgL73G8JBAEfkdFf8JWBzPBDHsBVQ5vbQA]'.

     Details:
         Account '48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB' has no Mango Markets margin accounts.
 »
 ```
-So, we have 3 errors - no token accounts for BTC, ETH or USDT.
+So, we have 5 errors - no token accounts for BTC, ETH, SOL, SRM, or USDC.
 That's expected - we haven't added any of those tokens yet.
 Let's start that now.

-# 8. 💸 Add USDT
+# 8. 💸 Add USDC

-Transfer some USDT to the new account.
+Transfer some USDC to the new account.
 Again I'm using [sollet](https://sollet.io) for this but you use whatever you're comfortable with.
-I transferred 1,000 USDT to **48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB**.
+I transferred 1,000 USDC to **48z8UzFTYYbmFGgryA3muJ4tjdPsDUnB84YvfCXtv4dB**.

-When you've transferred the USDT, a re-run of the `group-balances` should show something like:
+When you've transferred the USDC, a re-run of the `group-balances` should show something like:
 ```
 # mango-explorer group-balances
 2021-05-08 14:18:21 ⚠ root